ClimateWavers/database/README.md

-Sure, here's a template for a README for your MariaDB backend in the Climate Wavers application:

 # Climate Wavers MariaDB Backend

 This repository contains the backend component of the Climate Wavers application, responsible for managing data storage and communication between various microservices.